-Applicants with a fully reactivated certification can apply for a certification upgrade or a certification switch, provided they fulfill the eligibility criteria and process related to these two options (certification upgrade page 21 and certification switch page 22).
+After obtaining the reactivation of their certification, applicants can apply two years later for a certification upgrade or a certification switch, provided they fulfill the eligibility criteria and process related to these two options.
+(See information on certification upgrade page 23 and on certification switch page 24).